junxit/us-congress-bills-111/bill.md

 legis-num: H. RES.
 1612
 congress: 111th CONGRESS
 session: 2d Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: In the House of Representatives, U. S.,
 ---

 # H. RES.
 1612

-> Expressing the support for and honoring September 17, 2010, as “Constitution Day”.
+> Expressing the support for and honoring September 17, 2010 as “Constitution Day”.

 ## Preamble